Reinforcement Learning in Robotics- A Survey

 - whether to play it

-- or to dare trying
+safeand stick towell known actionswithhigh rewards - or to dare trying

-things in order to discovernew strategies
+newthings in order to discovernew strategieswith evenhigh reward.

 - whether to play it